-The batteries in hybrid cars get recharged slightly whenever the driver taps the brakes.
+The batteries in hybrid cars now get recharged slightly whenever the driver taps the brakes.
 If research at Honda pans out, heat from the engines could do the same thing.

 The tough part is that it's not easy.
 Paul Marcoux, vice president of green engineering at Cisco Systems, was recently asked if computer companies could harvest heat from processors and hard drives and turn that into power.
 Probably not, he said.
 The temperature generally doesn't get hot enough.

-Hybrids have two motors: one petrol or diesel, and one electric.
-In conventional hybrids, the electric motor powers the car around town while the other motor does more of the work on the freeway.
-General Motors and Tesla Motors are planning on building cars in which the petrol motor doesn't drive the car at all, but runs a generator which charges the battery for the electric motor.
-Conceivably, a Rankine system could be used in either but would probably work better in a conventional hybrid because the petrol engine is larger.
+Hybrids have two motors: one gas, one electric.
+In conventional hybrids, the electric motor powers the car around town while the gas motor does more of the work on the freeway.
+General Motors and Tesla Motors are building cars in which the gas motor doesn't drive the car at all, but runs a generator which charges the battery for the electric motor.
+Conceivably, a Rankine system could be used in either but would probably work better in a conventional hybrid because the gas engine is larger.